 The rules governing at-fault divorce based on physical cruelty are complicated.
 The spouse filing for divorce must show that the other spouse’s actions created a substantial risk of death or serious bodily harm.
 This can be a single instance of violence or a pattern of behavior over time.

 However, actual physical contact is not required for a divorce if the act in question was life-threatening, indicated a willingness to do serious bodily harm, or was of such intensity that there appeared to be a risk of bodily harm in the future.

-If you’re not sure whether your spouse’s actions are sufficient grounds for divorce based on physical cruelty, an attorney with a background in family law can go over your case in more detail to see what your options are.
+If you’re not sure whether your spouse’s actions are sufficient grounds for divorce based on physical cruelty, a Rock Hill Divorce attorney with a background in family law can go over your case in more detail to see what your options are.